devken0/game-library-api/README.md

 ## Postman Collection

-You may download and use the included postman.json to access the postman collection.
+You may download and use the included postman.json to use the postman collection.